Introduction to country

 Thailand ranks pretty poorly on the 2022 Human Freedom Index.
 It came 104th out of 165 countries, getting a just-above-passing grade on personal freedoms and human rights.
 In South Asia, Thailand came in eighth place out of 16.

 That said, the country scores particularly well on freedoms of religion, economic independence, and gender and sexual equality.
-In fact, it is set to become the first country in Southeast Asia to legalize same-sex marriage (การแต่งงานกับเพศเดียวกัน, gaan dteng ngaan gap pet deeio gan).
+In fact, it is the first country in Southeast Asia to legalize same-sex marriage (การแต่งงานกับเพศเดียวกัน, gaan dteng ngaan gap pet deeio gan).

 However, these positives pale in comparison with Thailand’s human rights issues.
 A 2023 report by Human Rights Watch highlights significant violations, such as: